 Big difference between that and a $50 guy looking to get a “rush project” and make 100s of new sales by the weekend holiday.

-Embodying a Copywriter’s Work, Wage & Network – How to Become a Copywriter (Internal Processes – Pt.
-2)
+Embodying a Copywriter’s Work, Wage & Network – How to Become a Copywriter (Internal Processes – Step 2)